 Can a party adjust its nationally determined contribution?

 The Paris Agreement says that a party “may at any time adjust its existing nationally determined contribution with a view to enhancing its level of ambition.”
 While this does not appear to legally preclude a party from reducing the ambition of its NDC, such a step would be seen by most countries as deviating from the spirit of the Paris Agreement.
-An adjustment of the U.S. NDC could be seen as a way to ‘renegotiate’ the agreement.

 What happens next?